 Eventually, I got connected with other local homeschoolers, figured out some other options that might work, and spent hours upon hours researching.

 I made mistakes and learned from them; I started picking and choosing materials and ideas to form my own curriculum when I couldn’t find what I needed.

 I started teaching at local co ops, working with kids of all different levels, kids that grew up with different teaching philosophies at home.

 I did more research and figured out different ways to teach each of them.

 Basically, I didn’t sleep much for a decade or so.
 But I learned a lot.
 And now I can share that with you.

 Fast forward to the present day: my son has now graduated and is doing well in college; he is active in ministry and is actively gaining the skills needed to start his own business.

-The years of research, mistakes, and lessons learned were well worth it, but they don’t have to stop with his education; they can now be put to work for you!
+The years of research, mistakes, and lessons I learned were well worth it.
+They can now be put to work for you!